Duplicate Records

 1

-Create an Excel spreadsheet with 2 columns.
-The first column is for Family Name, and the second column is for Family ID.
+Create an Excel spreadsheet with 4 columns - Family Name 1, Family ID 1, Family Name 2, Family ID 2.
 The Family ID is the grayed out field within the Administrative tab of the family record.

 Note: The Family ID is not the same thing as the budget number.